Illness doesn’t just happen; illness has causes, so to resolve illness, find and resolve the causes.

 You can’t avoid all microbes, so instead, you’ll want to work on making yourself less hospitable to them.
-Start by learning more about the autoimmune-infection connection here.
-You’ll ideally want to suss out any stealth infections with a comprehensive viral panel.
-Work with an experienced practitioner for the best way to treat infections naturally, and in the meantime, get your immune system in fighting shape with simple lifestyle strategies.
+Start by learning more about the autoimmune-infection connection HERE.
+You’ll ideally want to work with an experienced root cause practitioner for the best way to treat infections naturally.
+In the meantime, get your immune system in good fighting shape with these simple lifestyle strategies:

-What’s worse, toxins in our modern-day environment are causing our buckets to spill over at a rate we’ve never seen before.
+What’s worse, toxicants in our modern-day environment are causing our buckets to spill over at a rate we’ve never seen before.
 Less than a hundred years ago, before mass-scale manufacturing, there were almost no man-made chemicals in the environment.
 Today, there are estimated to be over 84,000 synthetic chemicals in commerce in the U.S.6 GAO (U.S. Government Accountability Office) Toxic Substances: EPA has increased efforts to assess and control chemicals but could strengthen its approach.
-Washington D.C., GAO 2013 — and a tiny fraction (as in only 0.6%) — have been tested for safety before being released on the market.7 The Great Chemical Unknown: A Graphical View of Limited Lab Testing, Scientific American, November 1, 2010, https://www.scientificamerican.com/article/the-great-chemical-unknown/ It’s no wonder autoimmune issues have become epidemic!
+Washington D.C., GAO 2013 — and a tiny fraction (as in only 0.6%) — have been tested for safety before being released on the market.7 The Great Chemical Unknown: A Graphical View of Limited Lab Testing, Scientific American, November 1, 2010, https://www.scientificamerican.com/article/the-great-chemical-unknown/ Little wonder autoimmunity has become epidemic!

 What Can You Do?